JosephLucas/nixos/README.md

 Pidgin with plugins for : whatsapp irc facebook googletalk skype steam battle.net

-Install instructions : copy "overlays" folder into /etc/nixos/
+Install instructions :
+* copy "overlays" folder into /etc/nixos/
+...

+Explain file meanings:
+e.g. : dotfiles/.face is a png image used showing the user face in lightdm